Expressions

 e.f

-Access field f of the expression e, which must be a record or tuple.
+Access field f of the expression e, which must be a record or

 m.(e)

-Evaluate the expression e with the module m locally opened, as if by open.
-This can make some expressions easier to read and write, without polluting the global scope with a declaration-level open.
+Evaluate the expression e with the module m locally opened, as if

 x binop y

-**: Power operator, defined for all numeric types.//,%%: Division and remainder on integers, with rounding towards zero.*,/,%,+,-: The usual arithmetic operators, defined for all numeric types.
-Note that/and%rounds towards negative infinity when used on integers - this is different from in C.^,&,|,>>,<<,>>>: Bitwise operators, respectively bitwise xor, and, or, arithmetic shift right, left shift, and logical (unsigned) shift right.
-Shifting is undefined if the right operand is negative, or greater than or equal to the length in bits of the left operand.
+**: Power operator, defined for all numeric types.
+The base and exponent must have the same type, with one exception: if the base is a floating-point scalar (f16/f32/f64), the exponent may be any signed or unsigned integer type (i8…i64,u8…u64); the result type is the base’s float type, computed as if the integer exponent were first converted to the base’s float type.//,%%: Integer division and remainder, rounding towards zero.*,/,%,+,-: The usual arithmetic operators, defined for all numeric types./and%round towards negative infinity when used on integers — different from C.^,&,|,>>,<<,>>>: Bitwise operators — respectively bitwise xor, and, or, arithmetic shift right, left shift, and logical (unsigned) shift right.
+Shifting is undefined if the right operand is negative, or greater than or equal to the bit width of the left operand.

-Note that, unlike in C, bitwise operators have higher priority than arithmetic operators.
-This means that x & y == z is understood as (x & y) == z, rather than x & (y == z) as it would in C. Note that the latter is a type error in Wyn anyhow.
+operators.
+This means that x & y == z is understood as (x & y) == z, rather than x & (y == z) as it would in C. (The latter is a

-==,!=: Compare any two values of builtin or compound type for equality.<,<=.>,>=: Company any two values of numeric type for equality.`qualname`: Use qualname, which may be any non-operator function name, as an infix operator.
+==,!=: Compare any two values of built-in or compound type for equality.<,<=,>,>=: Compare any two values of numeric type for ordering.`qualname`: Usequalname, which may be any non-operator function name, as an infix operator.

 x && y

-Short-circuiting logical conjunction; both operands must be of type bool.
+Short-circuiting logical conjunction; both operands must be of type

 x || y

-Short-circuiting logical disjunction; both operands must be of type bool.
+Short-circuiting logical disjunction; both operands must be of type

-Apply the sum type constructor #c to the payload x, y, and z.
-A constructor application is always assumed to be saturated, i.e. its entire payload provided.
-This means that constructors may not be partially applied.
+Apply the sum type constructor #c to the payload x, y, and

 e : t

-Annotate that e is expected to be of type t, failing with a type error if it is not.
-If t is an array with shape declarations, the correctness of the shape declarations is checked at run-time.
+Annotate that e is expected to be of type t, failing with a type

 e :> t

 Coerce the size of e to t.
-The type of t must match the type of e, except that the sizes may be statically different.
-At run-time, it will be verified that the sizes are the same.
+The type of t must match the type

 ! x

 Logical negation if x is of type bool.
-Bitwise negation if x is of integral type.
+Bitwise negation if x is

 - x